 Hyperice designs high-tech orthopedic devices that help prevent injuries and speed up muscle recovery.
 Their products are ideal for athletes or active adults who are looking to move and feel better.

 Getting a feel for the brand, I discovered that it has a whopping 535k followers on Instagram.
 Since it has connections with some of the biggest names in sports, including Lebron James, Naomi Osaka, and Patrick Mahomes, it’s not hard to see why.
 It’s also partnered with major sports leagues such as the MLB, NBA, and the NFL, so naturally, I was intrigued.

 If you are too, stay tuned.
-In this Hyperice review, I’ll take an in-depth look at their best-selling products, customer reviews, and more, to help you decide whether their products are worth the hype.
+In this Hyperice review, I’ll take an in-depth look at their best-selling products, customer reviews, and more, to help you decide whether they’re really worth the hype.

 Overview of Hyperice

-Hyperice’s founder, Anthony Katz, got the ball rolling after showing New York Jets quarterback Mark Sanchez a new post-workout recovery method.
+Hyperice’s founder, Anthony Katz, got the ball rolling after showing New York Jets quarterback Mark Sanchez his new post-workout recovery method.

 Katz’s process intrigued Sanchez and led the athlete to invest in Hyperice a year later, in 2012.
 The company started gaining traction, and NBA Star Blake Griffin also put in his stake.

-It’s Hyperice’s mission to help elite athletes, fitness junkies, or average Joe’s feel better after strenuous exercise.
-They believe that movement and quality life are one and are dedicated to combining “science and physiology to support and advance the human condition.”
+It’s Hyperice’s mission to help elite athletes, fitness junkies, or average Joes feel better after strenuous exercise.
+They believe that movement and quality of life are one and the same, and are dedicated to combining “science and physiology to support and advance the human condition.”

-Before getting into their products, this Hyperice review will go over some pros and cons of the brand.
+Before getting into their products in this Hyperice review, I’ll first go over some highlights of the brand.

 - High-tech devices proven to relieve muscle soreness